The Rise of AI: From Machine Learning to Generative Intelligence

 Entrepreneurial Opportunities

-From the 500+ AI tools tested by entrepreneurs, only a handful stand out as game-changers.
+Of the hundreds of AI tools that have flooded the market, only a handful turn out to be genuine game-changers in any given workflow.
 The lesson?
 Don’t chase hype.
 Focus on tools that:

 • Save time